oVirt/ovirt-site/source/feature/self-hosted-engine-fc-support.html.md

 #### Development environment

-The feature can be developed and tested in a simplified environment without the need of a real SAN using FCoE in VN2VN mode (FCoE Direct End-Node to End-Node) on a nested environment.
+The feature can be developed and tested in a simplified environment without the need of a real SAN using FCoE (Fibre-Channel over Ethernet) in VN2VN mode (FCoE Direct End-Node to End-Node) on a nested environment.

 ##### Prerequisites